phu004/django_part_four/README.md

 ```
 <br/><br/>

-## 2. Useing a template to display items of a ToDoList
+## 2. Using a template to display items of a ToDoList
 Modify the view function "index" in "main/views.py" to render a template (call it "list.html"), The dictionary should only contain a single key pair which represents the ToDoList object we are interested in.

 <details>